2010 NCAA National Collegiate women's ice hockey tournament

 The 2010 NCAA National Collegiate Women's Ice Hockey Tournament involved eight schools in single-elimination play to determine the national champion of women's NCAA Division I college ice hockey.
 The quarterfinals were held at the home sites of the seeded teams and the Frozen Four was hosted by the University of Minnesota at Ridder Arena in Minneapolis, Minnesota.
+Cornell, Clarkson, and Boston University each reached the NCAA tournament for the first time in program history.
+The Minnesota Duluth Bulldogs defeated the Cornell Big Red 3–2 in triple overtime for their fifth national championship.
+It was the first NCAA women's hockey tournament final to go to overtime since 2003 and it is the only one as of to go to triple overtime.

 Qualifying teams

 The winners of the ECAC, WCHA, and Hockey East tournaments all received automatic berths to the NCAA tournament.
 The other five teams were selected at-large.
 The top four teams were then seeded and received home ice for the quarterfinals.